Where Can I Ride?

-Where Can I Ride?**

->

-> When purchasing or renting an OHRV or snowmobile, all riders are required to be familiar with the rules and regulations as they pertain to operation, prior to sale or rental.
+When purchasing or renting an OHRV or snowmobile, all riders are required to be familiar with the rules and regulations of operation prior to sale or rental.

-> Posted Land and Duty of Care
+Posted Land and Duty of Care

-> Landowners are not required to post their property against snowmobile or OHRV use.
+Landowners are not required to post their property against snowmobile or OHRV use.
 The absence of signs prohibiting snowmobiles or OHRVs does not imply that they are welcome or allowed.
 Landowners are not responsible for keeping their land safe for use by others who may hunt, fish, trap, camp, hike, sightsee or operate snowmobiles or OHRVs.

-> For more information on landowner liability, go to: wildnh.com/landshare/landowner-liability.html
+For more information on landowner liability, go to: wildnh.com/landshare/landowner-liability.html